intel-iot-devkit/how-to-code-samples/robot-arm/javascript/README.md

 Then, navigate to the directory with this example.

-To install Git* on Intel® Edison (if you don’t have it yet), establish an SSH connection to the board and run the following command:
+To install Git\* on the Intel® Edison board (if you don’t have it yet), establish an SSH connection to the board and run the following command:

     $ opkg install git

-### Connecting the Grove* sensors
+### Connecting the Grove\* sensors

 ![](./../../images/js/robot-arm.jpg)

-You need to have a Grove* Shield connected to an Arduino\*-compatible breakout board to plug all the Grove devices into the Grove Shield.
+You need to have a Grove\* Shield connected to an Arduino\* compatible breakout board to plug all the Grove devices into the Grove Shield.
 Make sure you have the tiny VCC switch on the Grove Shield set to **5V**.

 You need to power the Intel® Edison board with the external power adapter that comes with your starter kit, or substitute it with an external 12V 1.5A power supply.
 You can also use an external battery, such as a 5V USB battery.

 In addition, you need a breadboard and an extra 5V power supply to provide power to both motors.
 Note: you need a separate battery or power supply for the motors.
 You cannot use the same power supply for both the Intel® Edison board and the motors, so you need either 2 batteries or 2 power supplies in total.

-1. Plug each of the stepper motor controllers into 4 pins on the Arduino* breakout board for it to be able to be controlled.
+1. Plug each of the stepper motor controllers into 4 pins on the Arduino\* breakout board for it to be able to be controlled.
 Connect stepper motor controller #1 to pins 4, 5, 6, and 7.
 Connect stepper motor controller #2 to pins 9, 10, 11, and 12.
-Connect both controllers to ground (GND), to the 5V power coming from the Arduino* breakout board (VCC), and to the separate 5V power for the motors (VM).
+Connect both controllers to ground (GND), to the 5V power coming from the Arduino\* breakout board (VCC), and to the separate 5V power for the motors (VM).

-2. Plug one end of a Grove* cable into the Grove* Thumb Joystick, and connect the other end to the A2 port on the Grove* Shield.
+2. Plug one end of a Grove\* cable into the Grove\* Thumb Joystick, and connect the other end to the A2 port on the Grove\* Shield.

 ### Manual Intel® Edison board setup

 If you're running this code on your Intel® Edison board manually, you need to install some dependencies.

-To obtain the Node.js* modules needed for this example to execute on Intel® Edison, run the following command:
+To obtain the Node.js\* modules needed for this example to execute on the Intel® Edison board, run the following command:

 ```
 npm install